goswinr/Euclid/README.md

 Just like Rhino3D, SketchUp, Revit, AutoCAD and Blender have it.
 But [unlike](https://twitter.com/FreyaHolmer/status/1325556229410861056) Unity or Unreal Engine.

 In this library a point is a position in space, a vector is a direction in space.
-A 4x4 transformation matrix applied to a vector will only rotate and scale the vector but not translate it. ( = Homogeneous coordinates)
+A 4x4 transformation matrix applied to a vector will only rotate and scale the vector but not translate it.
+( You could think of this as a Homogeneous-coordinate-system where the last value is 0 ( mot 1), thus [disabling translation(https://www.youtube.com/watch?v=o-xwmTODTUI&t=216s)]. )

 For the full API see [fuget.org](https://www.fuget.org/packages/Euclid) for now.